Reform of Local Government

 Community conversations

-Before any positions begin to form, we want to hear directly from our communities.
-We are holding a series of public meetings across the district, including our coastal communities, to:
+We held a series of public meetings across the district, including our coastal communities, to:

 • Share information about the process